4yrik/CheapDomainsSignUpTest/README.md

 Task:

-To create Selenium tests (Using Java language) for the signup page and find all front-end bugs in the form stopping the user from creating an account.
+To create Selenium tests (Using Java language) for the signup page and find front-end bugs in the form stopping the user from creating an account.